kentcdodds/kentcdodds.com/CONTRIBUTING.md

 ## Caching

 Because the mdx files are built on-demand and that can take some time, we heavily cache them via redis (which is configured in the `docker-compose.yml` file).
 This means that if you need to work on content, you'll need a way to clear the cache.
-Only the admin can clear the cache, but locally, you can login as the admin.
-Luckily for you, the postgres DB is seeded with an admin account you can use.

-So first, you need to login as `me@kentcdodds.com`.
-Simply enter that in as the email address, and then check the logs for the magic link.
-Copy that into the URL and you should be logged in as the admin.

-Now that you're an admin, you can go to any MDX-based page and add `?fresh` to the end of the URL and it'll clear the cache for that MDX.
+Luckily, when running the dev script, we have a file watcher that auto-updates the cache as you save the file.
+It should happen so fast you don't even notice what's going on, but I thought I'd mention it here just so you know if it doesn't work.

 ## Running automated tests